winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 **Conclusions:**

-* we need to be careful with interpreting distances and times, things are not what they seem at first glance.
+* We need to be careful with interpreting distances and times, things are not what they seem at first glance.
-* within the framework of one observer nothing funny happens.
+* Within the framework of one observer nothing funny happens.
-* we better work with well defined events: they represent physical phenomena happening.
+* We better work with well defined events: they represent physical phenomena happening.
 Both observers will agree upon these and on the logic, e.g. first the impact than the observation of a photon - not the other way around!

 ### Time & Space